EWS Labs, Restoring lost, deleted or corrupted files

 - You will be presented a list with all the backups present for the folder.
 Open and browse it like any other folder.
 Copy it over to a new location (restoring it), which will overwrite the current folder and all its contents with the older version.

 - Open a terminal window and type the command ews-restore and hit enter.
-This must be done on an EWS linux lab machine, or over SSH with X-forwarding.
+This must be done on an EWS Linux lab machine, or over SSH.